thradams/cake/manual.md

 >Cake converts the hexadecimal floating to decimal
 >floating point using strtod then snprintf.
->That means this convertion is not precise.
+>That means this conversion is not precise.
 >